 'The duties of deputy heads include, among other things, counselling students on all education-related issues,' Marina Lavrikova tells us.
 'It was very important to establish reliable information sources.
 Quite often, employees at deans' offices did not know the uniform rules and requirements, and therefore they misinformed students.'
 Even in 2011, there were cases when deans gave incorrect information when answering questions in the Virtual Reception (Minutes of the Rector’s Meeting held on November 14, 2011, item 6).

-Head of the Academic Affairs Directorate Ekaterina Babelyuk held weekly meetings with her deputies, where they developed uniform rules and requirements.
+Head of the Academic Affairs Department Ekaterina Babelyuk held weekly meetings with her deputies, where they developed uniform rules and requirements.
 For example, they discussed the student information card format (before that, information cards were kept in whatever way a dean's office chose to use), the procedure for filling in, filing and storing examination records, etc. Step by step, these decisions formed the uniform Internal Regulations (by consolidating separate by-laws in the form of a Code).
 'We discussed every single item in detail at those meetings.
 What if we introduce this or that rule – how will it work?
 We tried to provide arguments for and against every decision and eventually found solutions that everyone could agree on,' says Marina Lavrikova.

 'There may be exceptions.
 But these exceptions must have the form of new rules, so that they can be used by all students in a given category,' explains Ekaterina Babelyuk.
 There was a case when Dean of the School of Management Valery Katkalo insisted that management students should not have the right to resit examinations (prior to that, the faculty had a rule that granted only one chance to resit exams).
 Ekaterina Babelyuk offered the Dean to give this exception (or rather, a new rule) a wording that could be applied to all University students, since the rules are supposed to be the same for everyone.
 Valery Katkalo could not come up with such a rule.
-Now all SPbU students have the right to resit an exam twice: they are assessed by their teacher the first time, and by an assessment board the second time.
+Now all St Petersburg University students have the right to resit an exam twice: they are assessed by their teacher the first time, and by an assessment board the second time.

 The administration also introduced a method of monitoring compliance with the new rules: regular checks.
 Inspectors came to an academic office for a specific field of study (for example, International Relations, Political Science, Sociology, and Economics), gathered all the documents and checked them thoroughly.
 For example, are there any students that are unaccounted for?
 Are all examination records in order (meaning that all the necessary signatures are present and all applicable deadlines have been met)?
 Is the information consistent across different documents?
 For instance, marks for pass/fail tests and examinations were to be entered into three documents: an examination record, a student information card and a summary examination record.
 If a mark was missed or if a wrong one was entered, then one student could lose their scholarship, and another one could continue studying instead of being rightfully expelled.
-There are also educational programmes with lots of students (for instance, there are 200–300 students at such programmes as Economics, Mathematics, and Philology), so in the times when there were no automated information systems, the chance of a human error was high.
-These errors were offered for discussion during meetings, where they were analysed and taken into account.
+There are also educational programmes with lots of students (for instance, there are 200–300 students in such programmes as Economics, Mathematics, and Philology), so in the times when there were no automated information systems, the chance of a human error was high.
+These errors were offered up for discussion during meetings, where they were analysed and taken into account.
 Heads of academic offices were wary of such checks, but they did realise the importance of such work.

 Students protecting their rights